aeternity/protocol/serializations.md

 from the tree.

-Contracts with vm_version == 1, i.e. Sophia contracts on the AEVM stores the memory layout of the tate as one binary value at address 0.
+Contracts with vm_version == 1, i.e. Sophia contracts on the AEVM stores the memory layout of the state as one binary value at address 0.

 Contracts with vm_version == 2, i.e. Solidity contracts on the AEVM
 stores the VM storage map containg 256 bit binaries for both keys and